Narcissists and money.

 Financial abuse is one of the most powerful ways to keep someone trapped within any kind of relationship; 98 % of abusive relationships have financial abuse, especially when children are involved.

-A narcissist is dishonest, they are a con artist, who sell you a dream to deliver you a living nightmare, they start off with all the lies, you may not even know how much, or how little money the narcissist actually had.
+A narcissist is dishonest.
+They are a con artist who sells you a dream to deliver you a living nightmare.
+They can start with all their lies about money.
+You may not even know the truth of how much or how little money the narcissist actually had.

-They are always looking for a replacement for love, their best replacement for them is money, they think if they have money, even if they don’t, they believe they are entitled, they think they have the right to spend all the money theirs or not, they may gamble, they may use drugs, they may compulsively shop.
-Some people do love to shop, if they are not pathological about it, they are not always a narcissist.
+They are always looking for a replacement for love.
+One of their best replacements for love is money.
+They think if they have money, and even if they don’t have money, as they believe they are entitled, they think they have the right to spend all the money theirs or not.
+They may gamble, they may use drugs, and they may compulsively shop.
+Some people do love to shop, and if they are not pathological about it, they are not always a narcissist.

-The narcissists are the masters of manipulation, from gaslighting to the silent treatment, when it comes to abuse, nothing is exempt, including your money, and their money.
+Narcissists are the masters of manipulation, from gaslighting to silent treatment regarding abuse.
+Nothing is exempt, including your money and their money.
 They exploit anything and everything to gain and keep control.

-First, they lie, then they threaten, then they leave you without money to take care of your basic needs.
-They may say things like. “ I need petrol in my car to get to work, so I can not give you money for food this week.
+First, they lie, then they threaten, and then they leave you without money to take care of your basic needs.
+They may say things like. “ I need petrol in my car to get to work, so I can not give you money for food this week.”

-They will put the family in debt, as they believe they are entitled to anything and everything.
+They will put the family in debt, believing they are entitled to anything and everything.

-You may have the tight ward narcissist, that’ll not buy their children or even themselves clothes, some people are cheap, if they are pathological about it that’s not ok.
+You may have a tight-ward narcissist that’ll not buy their children or even themselves clothes.
+Some people are cheap.
+If they are pathological about it, that’s not ok.
 These will often not see why they have to pay maintenance for their children.

-Some narcissist can be generous, to establish themselves of how important and wealthy they are.
+Some narcissists can be generous to establish themselves of how important and wealthy they are.
 If they buy you gifts, they will expect something in return.
 Those will sometimes pay maintenance for children after the breakup.
-The admiration face to show others how good they are when in reality it’s just to manipulate those around them.
+The admiration face showing others how good they are when, in reality, it’s just to manipulate those around them.

-Some will stop you having access to money, so your dependant on them.
+Some will stop you from having access to money, so you depend on them.

-They will not want you buying cars for them in your own name if it’s cash.
+They will not want you buying cars in your own name if it’s cash.
 They will want it in their name, your money or not.
-Or, if it’s on credit they will want it in your name.
+Or, if it’s on credit, they will want it in your name.

 They may take credit cards out in your name without you even knowing and max them out.

-They may borrow money, then gaslight you when it comes to paying you back.
+They may borrow money, and then gaslight you when it comes to paying you back.

 They may not be in employment, so depending on your money, they might actually say.
 “I don’t see why I need to get a job.”

-The narcissist wants the best of everything, so they will happily spend their money and yours on themselves, getting themselves the best of everything, yet when it comes to you and your wants they are not interested.
-Most people like new things so if they’ve not got any other signs, they will not be a narcissist.
+The narcissist wants the best of everything, so they will happily spend their money and yours on themselves, getting themselves the best of everything, yet when it comes to you and your wants, they are not interested.
+Most people like new things, so if they’ve not got five of the nine characteristics, they will not be a narcissist.
 If they are financially abusive, Narcissistic or not, abuse is abuse.

-The use manipulative threats over money, so if you let them know you are leaving.
-You may hear. “ you’ll not afford to be able to take care of the children so I’ll have to take custody.”
+They use manipulative threats over money, so if you let them know you are leaving.
+You may hear. “ you’ll not afford to be able to take care of the children, so I’ll have to take custody.”

-If you call them out on threats they will say “ I didn’t say that.”
+If you call them out on their threats, they will say, “ I didn’t say that.”

 So they gaslight you with money.

-They will lie about how much money they make, they will spend too much on the best car they can, to look like they have money.
-Don’t get me wrong some people just want a nice car, if they don’t have other traits, just because someone wants a nice car, they are not a narcissist.
+They will lie about how much money they make.
+Those with little money, they will spend too much on the best car they can to look like they have money.
+Don’t get me wrong, some people just want a nice car, and if they don’t have other traits, just because someone wants a nice car, they are not a narcissist.

-The narcissist doesn’t trust others because they are so convincing in the lies they tell, and because we think like normal people we don’t see financial abuse while it’s happening to us.
+The narcissist doesn’t trust others because they are so convincing in the lies they tell, and because we think like healthy people, we often don’t see financial abuse while it’s happening to us.

-Remember, recovery is all about the baby steps, so celebrate each achievement no matter how small.
+Remember, recovery is all about baby steps, so celebrate each achievement no matter how small.

-Get all your documents, from birth certificates to passports, stash any spare money you can.
-Create a budget no matter how hard.
-Change passwords and PIN numbers.
+Get all your documents, from birth certificates to passports, and stash any spare money you can.
+Create a budget, no matter how hard.
+Change passwords and PINs.
 Don’t feel bad asking for help.

-Others have broken free from the narcissist and succeeded, so can you.
+Others have broken free from the narcissist and succeeded, and so can you.

 All about the narcissist Online course.